AbilityEdgeFTC/FreightFrenzy/README.md

     - For legacy module (NXT compatible), user no longer has to toggle between read and write modes when reading from or writing to a legacy device.
  * Changes made to enhance reliability/robustness during ESD event.
  * Changes made to make code thread safe.
- * Debug keystore added so that user-generated robot cGamepad APKs will all use the same signed key (to avoid conflicts if a team has multiple developer laptops for example).
+ * Debug keystore added so that user-generated robot controller APKs will all use the same signed key (to avoid conflicts if a team has multiple developer laptops for example).
  * Firmware version information for Modern Robotics modules are now logged.
  * Changes made to improve USB comm reliability and robustness.
  * Added support for voltage indicator for legacy (NXT-compatible) motor controllers.